geotools/geotools/docs/index/index.rst

 Developing GeoTools
 -------------------

-See the `Get Involved <http://geotools.org/getinvolved.html>`_ page for instructions on building the library, the Developer's Guide, issue tracking and more!
+See the `Get Involved <http://geotools.org/getinvolved.html>`_ page for the Developer's Guide, issue tracking and how to join the GeoTools community.

 Welcome Developers
 ------------------